Sustainable Energy Project

 Share & Bookmark, Press Enter to show all options, press Tab go to next option

 The City of Vacaville is working to make Vacaville a more energy resilient and sustainable city.
 In support of this goal, the City has partnered with OPTERRA Energy Services to install solar photovoltaic (PV) systems and emergency backup generators across several facilities.
 In addition to these upgrades, the project will help plant more than 320 new trees and support workforce development opportunities.
-Energy cost reductions are expected to entirely pay for the project, while saving the City nearly $24 million dollars over the next 25 years.
+The anticipated energy cost reductions are expected to fully offset the cost of the project and generate substantial long-term savings for the City over the next 25 years, delivering ongoing financial and environmental benefits to the community.

 Sustainable Energy Project Pillars, ENGIE, Solar PV, Tree Infusion, Energy Resiliency upgrade, energy, solar, workforce development,